DearMoon project: Objective

 The dearMoon project passengers would have been Yusaku Maezawa and eight accomplished artists that Maezawa had invited to travel with him for free.
 Maezawa expected this flight to inspire the artists in their creation of new art, which will be presented some time after their return to Earth.
 He had hoped this project will help promote peace around the world.

 Mission profile

 Initially proposed to launch in 2023, the circumlunar mission was expected to have taken 6 days to complete, following a free-return trajectory similar to that of Apollo 13.
-NASA is expected to launch Artemis 2 on a similar trajectory in February 2026, with a crew of four.
+NASA launched Artemis II on a similar trajectory in April 2026, with a crew of four.

 Cancellation

 The mission was cancelled on 1 June 2024, due to Starship's developmental delays.

 The cancellation was announced on the project website and on X. The cancellation notice stated "Arrangements were being made with SpaceX to target the launch by the end of 2023.
 Unfortunately, however, launch within 2023 became unfeasible, and without clear schedule certainty in the near-term, it is with a heavy heart that Maezawa made the unavoidable decision to cancel the project".